 It is Easy and Costs Less

-Etsy, even the bigger, ‘better’ Etsy that exists in 2020, offers a way to begin selling your arts, crafts, apparel etc. quickly, efficiently and for less.
-It is great for the technically challenged – no complicated website to set up, no fretting over which POS system to choose no hosting fees.
+Etsy, even the bigger, ‘better’ Etsy that exists in 2022, offers a way to begin selling your arts, crafts, apparel, etc. quickly, efficiently, and for less.
+It is great for the technically challenged for any SEO and other casino SEO agency – no complicated website to set up, no fretting over which POS system to choose no hosting fees.

 You can also take advantage of the fact that Etsy is a worldwide, established brand, and one that is still growing.
 By listing your wares on Etsy, you get to take advantage of all the built-in traffic it generates.
 Or you can if you get your Etsy SEO right.